whitepineblog/whitepineblog.github.io/src/contents/articles/spirituality-without-religion/index.md

 The goal of meditation is to uncover a form of well being that is inherent to the nature of our minds.

-Meditation doesn’t entail suppression of thoughts but it requires that we notice thoughts as they emerge and recognize them to be transitory appearances in consciousness.
+Meditation doesn't entail suppression of thoughts but it requires that we notice thoughts as they emerge and recognize them to be transitory appearances in consciousness.

 I don’t have to believe in a higher power or being to benefit from meditation and training my mind.